ilikerobots/hcz-jekyll-blog/_posts/2020-04-23-django-vue-fast-content-rich-interactivity.md

 yarn add momentjs
 ```

-And here is our Stopwatch component, which simply displays the number of second since it was loaded.
+And here is our Stopwatch component, which simply displays the number of seconds since it was loaded.

 ```vue
 <template>